 If none of those appeal to you and you really feel you want to be alone then let your family and friends know this.
 But don’t do it to isolate yourself.
-Do it only if you want to experience the holiday alone for the first time.
+Do it only if you want to experience the holidays alone for the first time.
 This in itself can be therapeutic and cleansing.
-You may come to the realization that YES, you really do want to be with others.
+You may come to the realization that YES, you really do want to connect in some way with others.

 It’s important to realize that you ARE, more than just what you EAT.
 You ARE creating a NEW you.
 It’s your new identity without your loved one.
-It’s important to establish guidelines and boundaries.
+Therefore, begin to establish guidelines and boundaries for yourself.

 It’s important to make it through the holidays and do what’s best for you.
-Honor yourself and one day the holidays will be good again for you.
+Honor yourself, and one day the holidays will be good for you again!